eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2-high-level-requirements.md

 the revocations status of a PID or attestation by a Relying Party.

-Note: This Topic does not pertain to access certificates for Relying Parties, PID Providers or Attestation Providers as discussed in [[Topic 31](#a2331-topic-31---pid-provider-wallet-provider-attestation-provider-and-access-certificate-authority-notification-and-publication)].
+Note: This Topic does not pertain to access certificates for Relying Parties, PID Providers, or Attestation Providers as discussed in [[Topic 31](#a2331-topic-31---pid-provider-wallet-provider-attestation-provider-and-access-certificate-authority-notification-and-publication)].
 Neither does it apply to any intermediate certificates establishing trust between these certificates and the respective trust anchors.
 These access